 Academic Intervention is a mechanism whereby the University takes necessary steps to support students who are facing academic difficulties.
 Students are alerted if their attendance is low or if their academic performance is poor so that they can take compensatory measures.
 The Course Instructors, Programme Chair and Faculty Advisor of the students are also informed accordingly so that the necessary support is extended to the students in time.

-If an instructor finds that a student in her class would benefit from academic assistance she can assign a Peer Tutor to the student from those on the list of tutors.
-Alternatively, if a student needs help she can approach the instructor to assign her a Peer Tutor.
+The Peer Tutoring programme is a mechanism of Academic Support, designed to help students who may need additional academic assistance.
+The course-wise tutors are senior students who have taken these courses earlier and did well enough to be able to engage in peer tutoring.
+If an instructor finds that a student in her class would benefit from academic assistance, she can assign a Peer Tutor to the student from those on the list of tutors.
+Alternatively, if a student needs help, she can approach the instructor to assign her a Peer Tutor.
 Peer Tutoring is coordinated by a facilitator in each School.

 The University’s Career Development Centre (CDC) helps prepare students for careers and further studies after their university education.
 It provides career counselling on areas of interest, information on various industries and guidance to those seeking graduate education.
 (Career Development Centre) Students also discuss such issues with the faculty to benefit from their experience and linkages.